martinfarmer/assignment/README.md

 # assignment
-Highlight of great OOA and software for potential job - upload a file with metadata and store to mongo.
+Highlight of great OOA and software for potential job - upload a file with metadata and store to a database.
 Include unit tests.

 ## The challenge